rinawasabi/advanced-web-dev/Final_Project/Project_phase_4.md

 - Deployed both frontend and backend to Azure App Services.
 - Updated all API endpoints in the frontend to connect with the deployed backend.
 - Polished the UI and removed debug/test code.
-- Key Decision: After user testing, I recognized what should be improved, so I had to change the API endpoints.
+- Key Decision: After user testing, I recognized what should be improved - polishing the UI was done.

 Throughout the development, I kept the app simple and focused on usability.
 One key decision was using localStorage instead of full authentication to reduce complexity while still supporting user-specific filtering.